smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 By default PySNMP will search your local filesystem for ASN.1 MIB files you refer to.
-It can also be configured to automatically download them from remote hosts, as
+It can also be configured to automatically download them from remote hosts.
-:doc:`shown </examples/hlapi/asyncore/sync/manager/cmdgen/mib-tweaks>`
-in the examples.
 We maintain a
 `collection <https://github.com/lextudio/mibs.snmplabs.com/tree/master/asn1>`_ of ASN.1 MIB modules
 that you can use in your SNMP projects.